An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Statistical Modeling and Analysis

-COVID-19 did not gain much traction in the United States until 2020.
-Therefore, the Twitter data from 2019 could be seen as a form of experimental control, or what the time series typically looked like before the drastic changes brought about by the pandemic.
-In figure \ref{fig:Lag10-25/50-2019}, There is a peak in the first few months of the year, and then another during July-October.
+Knowing the pandemic began at around 2020, we compare each year's model to see if there are any changes.
+Starting in 2019 with figure \ref{fig:Lag10-25/50-2019}, there is a peak in the first few months of the year, and then another during July-October.
 This same structure is also observed in 2020, as shown in figures \ref{fig:Lag10-25/0-2020} and \ref{fig:Lag10-25/50-2020}, as well as 2021, in figures \ref{fig:Lag10-25/50-2021} (roughly) and \ref{fig:Lag15-25/50-2021}.
 While the trend structure is similar, indicating the importance of seasonality, one distinction is that the secondary peak is largest in magnitude in 2020 (mean trend of 3000), followed by 2019 (about 2500) and then 2021 (about 1600).
 The largest peak occurring in 2020 is slightly corroborated by previous findings \citep{karmakar2020evaluating}.
 Further, with each year the second peak persists for longer.
 This may be related to a variety of things, such as increased transmission during the winter, as COVID-19 proliferation rates can change significantly with temperature \citep{mcclymont2021weather}, prompting more isolation and thus internet use, or increased cyber-aggression as a psychological response to the external stress of the pandemic \citep{wang2022covid}.

+Furthermore, a direct comparison between the mean trends can be made with each year of data to see if there are possible relationships.
+Consider the mean trend of tweets in figure \ref{fig:Lag10-25/50-2020} and figure \ref{fig:COVID_2020_Lag10}.
+There are peaks in the mean trend at around October 2020, and the lag 1 coefficient follows a very similar pattern, oscillating with a peak in the summer and a decrease in the fall.
+This offers some more credibility into the notion that potential cyberbullying events and COVID-19 cases increased in parallel.
+Now, for the year 2021 as shown in figures \ref{fig:Lag10-25/50-2021} and \ref{fig:COVID_2021_Lag10}, one can observe the wider credible interval for each of the mean trends.
+There is a rough correspondence in peak trend in July, but it is obfuscated by the very wide intervals.
+More noticeable is the fact that both datasets are most influenced by lag 1 and 7, with the Twitter data set also containing other somewhat significant lags.